Keratosis Pilaris (cont.)

-Since the appearance if keratoses pilaris is easily recognized, specific laboratory tests are not helpful for the diagnosis.
+Since the appearance of keratosis pilaris is easily recognized, specific laboratory tests are not needed for the diagnosis.
 Skin biopsy (surgically taking a small piece of skin using local numbing medicine) may be useful in atypical or widespread cases.

 What does keratosis pilaris look like under the microscope?